Wednesday, 13 March 2013

-One of the exhibits at the Great Exhibition of 1851 that caused the VV most amusement was the invention of an alarm clock bed created by Mr Theophilus Carter (the very same inventor and furniture dealer who was said to have inspired Tenniel’s illustrations of the Mad Hatter in Alice’s Adventures in Wonderland).
+One of the exhibits at the Great Exhibition of 1851 that caused the VV most amusement was the invention of an alarm clock bed, created by Mr Theophilus Carter (the very same inventor and furniture dealer who was said to have inspired Tenniel when the artist created his illustrations for the Mad Hatter in Alice’s Adventures in Wonderland).

-Sadly the VV can find no illustration to show such a mechanism.
-The closest is this, the details of which have been taken from the INVENTION AND DISCOVERY section of The Great Round The World And What Is Going On In It magazine of 1897:
+Sadly the VV can find no illustration to show such an intriguing mechanism.
+The closest example is shown below - a combination cot and step ladder - the explanatory details of which have been taken from the sections on INVENTION AND DISCOVERY in The Great Round The World And What Is Going On In It magazine of 1897 -

 Combination Cot And Step-Ladder.—We have had lots of clever inventions for saving room in small houses, but the most original is certainly this combination of a bed and a step-ladder.
 It should prove a very useful article where the occupant of the bed is a light sleeper and doesn't mind having to get up when the step-ladder is needed.
 It might also be useful in very large families where chairs were scarce.
 By day it could be stood upright, and the children roosted on its various steps.
 By night the little brood could come down from their perches, the steps be laid lengthwise, and the family put to bed on the cot.
 With the addition of a strong wire spring attached to an alarm clock, it should also make an excellent servants' bed.
 At 6:30 every morning the alarm would work the spring, and the bed immediately be transformed into a pair of steps.
 This would promote habits of punctuality and early rising in domestic servants that would be invaluable to them.